isomerpages/nyp-sirs/_digital-programmes/5k-digital-strategy-and-the-101-of-seo.md

 <li>Evaluating digital campaigns & key metrics</li>
 <li>Create a simple framework to evaluate campaign success or failure and understand key metrics from Google Analytics and Google Webmaster tools</li>
   </ul>

+<h4>Requirements</h4>
+<p>Participants are required to have a Gmail account, bring a laptop and have Google Chrome (Safari on Mac) browser installed for constant practice.</p>

 <h4>Duration</h4>
 <p>9am - 6pm (8 hours)</p>